Kong/docs.konghq.com/src/mesh/features/rbac.md

 {% endnavtab %}
 {% endnavtabs %}

-would allow a subject to create the following resource
+would allow a subject to create the following resource:

 {% navtabs %}
 {% navtab Kubernetes %}